 What Happens If It Is Invalid?

 If a choice of law clause is invalid, a court will simply refuse to enforce it in the contract.
-If there’s no choice of law clause, the court will use the state’s choice of law statutes.
+If this clause doesn’t exist, the court will use the state’s choice of law statutes.
 These can be confusing, so it’s important to have a valid clause.

 If you’re looking for sample clauses, check out our blog Sample Choice of Law Clauses.